tendermint/tendermint/docs/architecture/adr-081-protobuf-mgmt.md

 3. Consumers of Tendermint's `.proto` files want to be able to access these files in a versioned, reliable and efficient way.

+There was also discussion surrounding the notion of automated documentation generation and hosting, but it is not clear at this time whether this would be that valuable to any of our stakeholders.
+What will, of course, be valuable at minimum would be better documentation (in comments) of the `.proto` files themselves.

 ## Alternative Approaches

 ### Required value-adds